kubernetes/community/incubator.md

 - github.com/kubernetes/dashboard
 - github.com/kubernetes/helm  (Graduated from incubator on Feb 2017)
 - github.com/kubernetes/minikube (Graduated from incubator on Feb 2017)
+- github.com/kubernetes/kops (Graduated from incubator in Jun 2017)

 **Project to Incubate But Not Move**